 Then these beads are then taken to the furnace and what comes out are polished, shiny and truly beautiful beads and other pottery materials like mugs, plates and animals like the 'Big 5 of Kenya'.

+All the women working here are friendly, hardworking and extremely talented.
 There's no entry fee but they have a direct outlet situated right next to the factory where you could show your love and support for these amazing women by purchasing their beautiful creations.

 After seeing the process one bead goes through, you'll be able to